Days 1 to 6: Saturday 13th March to Thursday 18th March 2021

-The first 6 days were mostly a time of experimentation and discovery.
+The first 6 days were mostly a time of experimentation and discovery for me.

 I didn’t document anything properly because I wasn’t intending on making this experience a “thing”.
-During the first day or two, I do remember playing around with all of the chords and the various ways of playing and changing between them.
-I also played around with single note stuff, as well as picking and strumming.
+During the first day or two, I do remember playing around with all of the chords and various ways of playing and changing between them.
+I also played around with single-note stuff, as well as picking and strumming.

-On the 2nd or 3rd day I decided that Em and G was the best place to start, and the D chord soon followed after.
+On the second or third day, I decided that Em and G was the best place to start for me, and the D chord soon followed after.
 On day 6, I took a little video of my progress where I’m demonstrating these three chords.

 Total Practice Time During The First 6 days